gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 The protocol uses these key design principles for message handling:

-1. **Content Field Structure**: The `content` field of Nostr events contains stringified MCP messages.
+1. **Content Field Structure**: The `content` field of Nostr events contains stringified simplified MCP messages that:
+   - Omit the `jsonrpc` version field
+   - Omit the `id` field
+   - For requests: Contain only `method` and `params` fields
+   - For responses: Contain the response data directly at the root level without nesting inside a `result` field

    This approach maintains protocol integrity while enabling translation between the two systems.

 2. **Nostr Metadata in Tags**: All Nostr-specific metadata uses event tags:
    - `d`: Unique server identifier, defined by the provider